 Above all else, remember that making real connections with other people is more important than ever during this time of uncertainty.
 Thankfully, that’s our job.
 Stay healthy and take care of each other.

-Be sure to also join our live webinar on Wednesday, April 8th at 10am PT where I will be answering your Qs about how to help your sales teams adapt to the new WFH world.
+Be sure to listen to our recorded webinar where I answered your Qs about how to help your sales teams adapt to the new WFH world.
+We also shared some new data around the long-lasting impact of COVID-19 on sales teams.